FerRacimo/popgen-pink-salmon/README.md

 1. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?

-2. Does the genotyping rate differ between the popuations?

-3. Why is it important to consider the genotyping rate of each locus?

-4. Why is it important to separate each population when calculating LD?
+2. Why is it important to separate each population when calculating LD?

 ### 2_do_PCA & 3_plot_PCA